ftschirpke/BC-PQP-eBPF/README.md

 make build
 ```

-This will generate 2 object files: one with logging statements enabled, one without.
+This will generate 2 object files for each source file: one with logging statements enabled, one without.
 For a list of build dependencies, please refer to the build stage of our [Dockerfile](./Dockerfile)

 ## Running